Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 The project location is part of the University City district in West Philadelphia.
 It is surrounded by the city's main transit hub (30th Street Station) and Drexel University.

-The current timeline has a building completing construction in 2023, 2024, and 2025.
 The project plans to be completely finished by the third quarter of 2025.

 The project itself is a major part of Philadelphia's revitalization over the past decade.
 During the latter half of the 20th century, the city was in decline.
 A large portion of the medium and high-income residents moved out to the suburbs, and most of the major corporations also relocated.
+This was due to a number of factors including a loss in manufacturing jobs, an increase in organized crime, and the expansion of regional rail systems that made suburbanization even easier.

 That being said, since the 2000s Philadelphia has seen an economic resurgence.
 Major telecommunication companies built massive new offices, Drexel and the University of Pennsylvania have heavily invested in their campuses, and many biotech startups have begun placing roots around the major hospitals.